Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Decay amplitudes

-where $\emph{F}$ and $\emph{M}$ represent the factorized and non-factorized contributions, respectively.
-The superscripts $\emph{LL}$ and $\emph{LR}$ denote vertices with a variety of weak interactions, and $\emph{SP}$ is Fierz transformation of $\emph{LR}$.
-The decay amplitudes of S, P, and D-wave are same in form after simplification, specifically as follows:
+where $\emph{F}$ and $\emph{M}$ represent the factorization and non-factorization contributions, respectively.
+The superscripts $\emph{LL}$ and $\emph{LR}$ denote the weak vertices of the operators, and $\emph{SP}$ is the Fierz transformation of $\emph{LR}$.
+For the S-wave, the amplitude is only a longitudinal polarization.
+The total decay amplitudes of the P-wave and the D-wave are decomposed into